-There are several examination sessions (series) throughout 2015/2016, the majority for Year 11.
+There are several examination sessions (series) throughout the academic year, the majority for Year 11.
 Individual timetables will be sent to each student before the start of the session if they have been entered.

 For further information regarding exams information please contact Mrs D Shelton, Examinations Officer on 01246 230550.

 Examinations can be a stressful time for all of the family, not just the student actually taking the examination.
 In this section, you’ll find revision tips, frequently asked questions (FAQs) and all of the official information from JCQ that is given to students every year.

-There are several examination sessions (series) throughout 2015 and 2016.
-Individual timetables will be sent to each student before the start of the session if they have been entered.
+There are several examination sessions (series) throughout 2017 and 2018.
 Below is a list of the full dates for the coming academic year.